-According to the 2021 Deloitte back-to-college survey, parental anxiety over sending their college students back to school has been cut in half since last year.
-This is largely thought to be due to more and more colleges requiring students to be vaccinated before returning to college.
+According to the 2021 Deloitte back-to-college survey, parental anxiety over sending their college students back to school was cut in half since 2020.
+This is largely thought to be due to more and more colleges requiring student vaccinations.

-The boost in confidence in attending in-person classes has also led to a boost in spending.
-The average parent will spend over $1,400 on back-to-college supplies.
+The boost in confidence in attending in-person classes led to a boost in spending.
+The average parent spent over $1,400 on back-to-college supplies.

 - The average spending of $1,459 on back-to-college supplies is up 8 percent from last year.

-- 35 percent of purchases are expected to be online.
-However, social media is said to be much of less of an influence than it is for high schoolers.
+- 35 percent of purchases are online.
+However, social media is much of less of an influence than it is for high schoolers.
 For the most part, this is a good trend for both parents and college students.
 After all, you want to make purchases because of careful thought and lists of needed items.
-Clicking on a social media posts to buy an item often increases impulse spending.
+Clicking on social media posts for purchases often increases impulse spending.

-- While social media isn’t necessarily the gateway to purchases, social media is a good source of reviews for eventual product purchases.
-Families are looking everywhere from Amazon to blog posts for reviews of products they are considering buying.
+- Social media is a good source of reviews for eventual product purchases.
+Families are looking everywhere from Amazon to blog posts for products reviews.

 - Dorm and apartment furniture are the biggest expenditures for middle-income families.
 Common purchases include desks, bedding, and lamps.
-Microwaves or a small fridge, when allowed in the dorm, can be solid purchases as they can help students reduce spending on dining out or purchase a smaller meal plan.
+Microwaves or a small fridge, when allowed in the dorm, are solid purchases for reducing spending on dining out or purchase a smaller meal plan.

-- Your finances are better, so you’re spending more.
-Middle income families are spending over $1,500 on back-to-college spending.
-According to the study, 75 percent of college parents are in the same or better financial position than last year.
+- 75 percent of college parents are in the same or better financial position than last year.
 Half of parents have more confidence in the economy overall.

-It’s going to be a big year for spending on back-to-college.
-Whether you are spending upwards of $1,500 or not, it’s good news that parents are feeling confident in both the economy and in the health safety of their college-aged students.
+It’s a big year for spending on back-to-college.
+Whether you spend upwards of $1,500 or not, it’s good news that parents are feeling confident in both the economy and in the health safety of their college-aged students.